USEPA/WNTR/documentation/developers.rst

 Software release
 ------------------
-The software release process for WNTR creates wheels that are available on PyPI and conda-forge.
+The software release process requires administrative privileges and creates wheels that are available on PyPI and conda-forge.
-Create a release candidate (with version number rc1, rc2, ...) prior to an official release.
+A release candidate (with version number rc1, rc2, ...) should be created prior to an official release.
 Changes to WNTR (Steps 1, 2, and 12) can be completed using pull requests, or through direct edits on GitHub.
 Since the release depends on several external services, the instructions often need slight modification between release cycles.